Medium/phantomjs/README.md

 The major and minor number tracks the version of PhantomJS that will be installed.
 The patch number is incremented when there is either an installer update or a patch build of the phantom binary.

+Pre-2.0, this package was published to NPM as [https://www.npmjs.com/package/phantomjs](phantomjs).
+We changed the name to [https://www.npmjs.com/package/phantomjs-prebuilt](phantomjs-prebuilt) at the request of PhantomJS team.

 Deciding Where To Get PhantomJS
 -------------------------------